input-output-hk/cardano-sl/docs/block-processing/us.md

 This document describes a global part of update system consensus rules.
-Global consensus rules is a part of block processing, which checks validity of update payload of blocks and update corresponding state when blocks are applied/rolled back.
+Global consensus rules is a part of block processing, which checks validity of update payload of block, verify main block header and update corresponding state when blocks are applied/rolled back.

 ## Update system model